Best Mattress For Fibromyalgia

 Patients with this medical condition find sleeping a challenge and a bad mattress can even make it worse.
 Sleep is vital to good health which is why it is important to invest in a good mattress, especially if you suffer from fibromyalgia.
 Last updated

 Quick Overview: Our Top Picks for Mattresses for Fibromyalgia

 |View Latest Price →|

 What Causes Fibromyalgia and How to Deal with it?

 1. Causes of Fibromyalgia

 There are around 10 million people in the United States suffering from Fibromyalgia.
 Despite being one of the most common chronic pain conditions in the world, there is still no consensus about what causes it.

-Genetics – Due to the fact that Fibromyalgia tends to run in families, researchers have suggested that genetics may play a small part in it.
+Due to the fact that Fibromyalgia tends to run in families, researchers have suggested that genetics may play a small part in it.

-Fibromyalgia can be triggered by not only physical but also emotional trauma.
+Fibromyalgia can be triggered not only by physical but also by emotional trauma.
+These include:

 - Illnesses, Infections, injuries, birth giving, etc.